trelau/pyOCCT/README.md

 environment may look like:

     activate occt

+Detailed build instructions and CI services will be available soon so check back for more information.
+Until then, a prebuilt Python wheel is available for Windows 64-bit Python 3.5 to give users a quick start.
+This contains the Python bindings as well as all required dependencies including OCCT and VTK.
+This wheel can be installed using [pip](https://pypi.python.org/pypi/pip/):

+    pip install OCCT-0.0.1-cp35-none-win_amd64.whl

 To support minimal visualization the wxPython package is required and can be installed via conda by: